Putin: Russia also suspending key nuke treaty in response to U.S.

 Breaking News Emails

-President Vladimir Putin announced Saturday that Russia will suspend a key Cold War-era missile treaty with the United States following the Trump administration's move to withdraw a day earlier.
+Russian President Vladimir Putin announced Saturday that his country will suspend a key Cold War-era missile treaty with the United States following the Trump administration's move to withdraw a day earlier.

-"The American partners have declared that they suspend their participation in the deal, we suspend it as well," Putin said during a televised meeting with foreign and defense ministers.
+"We will respond quid pro quo," Putin said during a televised meeting with foreign and defense ministers.
+"Our American partners have declared that they suspend their participation in the deal, we suspend it as well."

 Putin said Russia will start work on creating new missiles, including hypersonic ones, and told ministers not to initiate disarmament talks with Washington, accusing the U.S. of being slow to respond to such moves.